SESSAY COMMUNITY HUB

 Image Credits: Open Practice Architecture

-Our proposal sought to create a building in three parts connected by a plinth, a design inspired by and derived from traditional Yorkshire cottage precedents.
-The bar and the pavilion sit together and offer views of the cricket, while the village hall is rotated towards the main pitch and also allows a view of the village beyond.
-On the far side, the hall opens up to an outside space of its own surrounded by a circle of trees.
+Our design for a village hall and cricket pavilion in Sessay, North Yorkshire, responds to the community’s needs, providing flexible spaces for meetings, events, dining, and sport.
+The building is composed of three distinct parts connected by a shared plinth, a form inspired by traditional Yorkshire cottages.
+The bar and pavilion sit together, offering clear views of the cricket pitch, while the village hall is rotated to face the main pitch and capture views of the village beyond.
+On its far side, the hall opens onto a private outdoor space, enclosed by a circle of trees.